ItayLvo/variable-size-allocator/README.md

 # Variable-Size Allocator

+## Overview
 The Variable-size Allocator is a custom memory allocator written in C, designed to manage variable-sized memory blocks within a fixed memory pool.
 This implementation efficiently handles memory allocation, deallocation, and defragmentation, making it a useful component in systems that require fine handling of memory management.

-## Overview
-The Variable-size Allocator project provides a mechanism to handle allocation requests within a memory block provided by the user.
+This project provides a mechanism to handle allocation requests within a memory block provided by the user.
 The VSA implementation is focused on efficiency for both memory usage and time complexity of operations, and does not use any additional memory to handle the memory pool.